VirtuousCrane/holymaiden/README.md

-# holymaiden
+# shrinemaiden
-A library created to assist my own project(s).
+A library created to work with LibriSpeech dataset